pasparsw/pybedded/README.md

 array: List[int] = [1, 2, 3, 4, 5]
 ```

-However, if you declare an empty array, you must provide its size.
+However, if you declare an empty array, you must provide its size in the comment.
 Again, in Python there is nothing like size of the `List` specified upfront, so here another convention is used:

 ```python
 array: List[int] = [] # size=12